 This is situated just below Central Park, and there is a slow-moving bar that connects the two together.
 We unfortunately didn’t mange to go on it, but it was a fantastic feature.
 Taking the cruisers, enjoying their cocktails from deck five all the way up to deck eight.
 From underneath it looks as if a jets of water are pushing the bar upwards.
 I’ve never seen anything like this before, it was such a cool concept.

-This is the main area really for shopping, but it also boast bars, pubs, cafes, pizzerias and a dance club.
-I love the champagne bar on the Royal Promenade, lovely way to wile away an hour or two.
+This is the main area really for shopping, but it also boasts bars, pubs, cafes, pizzerias and a dance club.
+I love the champagne bar on the Royal Promenade, lovely way to while away an hour or two.

 Now the fun really is for everybody with the Royal Caribbean, and this is the dedicated area for children from 6 months plus.

 Adventure Ocean youth programme features more space and a wealth of children- and teen-friendly adventures than ever seen on a cruise ship.
 We sampled the science lab and had a go at making a volcano, the volcano was rather more impressive than my ability to photograph it though, oops!
 Each of the areas are set into different ages, and have very carefully selected staff at each of them.

 Kids Avenue, the central boulevard in Youth Zone, guides children through the dedicated Adventure Ocean spaces and various themed play areas.
 The Adventure Ocean programme age groups each have its own dedicated space: Royal Babies and Tots, ages six months to two years; Aquanauts, ages 3 to 5; Explorers, ages 6 to 8; and Voyagers, ages 9 to 11.
 There are also teen only areas a disco and ‘living room’ which gives teens the freedom to make friends.